coolparadox/go/storage/concur/README.md

 ```go
 const KeyMax = 0xFFFFFFFF
 ```
-KeyMax is the maximum value of a key.
+KeyMax represents the maximum value of a key.

 #### func  Wipe